BRPersonal/learning-python/README.md

 (.venv) $ jupyter-lab

 Dont use jupyterlab.
 Let us do normal python code itself and use PyCharm.
-This is best After doing the above steps , open the project in PyCharm.
-In the bottom left panel, click on Interpreter(label will be something like Python 3.12).
-Click on "Add New Interpreter"--"Add Local Interpreter".
-On the left nav select "virtualenv Environment" and in the right panel choose radio button "Existing" and choose the current project's venv folder Now if you open the terminal , you will see virtual environment prompt.
+This is best After doing the above steps , open the project in PyCharm. open a terminal and type which python It will show global installation.
+You will also see a link to choose the project specific python interpreter. click on the link and choose it. close the terminal and open again you will see virtual env got activated.
+Typing which python will now correctly display the project specific virtual environment

 Sometimes IDE may not reflect the settings and you might see error "Invalid Interperter" close the editor and reopen it